jermp/pthash/README.md

 	This benchmark was also used for the experiments in the SIGIR 2021 paper [1].

-* If you want an overview of the algorithm, you can consult [these slides](http://pages.di.unipi.it/pibiri/slides/PTHash.pdf).
+* If you want an overview of the algorithm, you can consult [these slides](https://jermp.github.io/assets/pdf/slides/SIGIR2021.pdf).

 Authors
 -----
-* [Giulio Ermanno Pibiri](http://pages.di.unipi.it/pibiri/), <giulio.ermanno.pibiri@isti.cnr.it>
+* [Giulio Ermanno Pibiri](https://jermp.github.io/), <giulioermanno.pibiri@unive.it>
 * [Roberto Trani](), <roberto.trani@isti.cnr.it>

 References